lucabriguglia/OpenCQRS/docs/UI.md

 });
 ```

-The model will contain the list of all events of the aggregate order by time stamp descending.
+The model will contain the list of all events of the aggregate ordered by time stamp descending.
 Further improvements will be made in coming versions.

 You can find a sample usage [here](https://github.com/lucabriguglia/Kledex/blob/master/samples/Kledex.Sample.EventSourcing/Pages/Edit.cshtml.cs)